 When I taught a lesson for an educational television network it

-was quite revealing seeing my body language and micro
+was quite revealing seeing Our body language and micro

 Thank you @paulbogush for your session on